 The first step is to make the wheels of the mill.
 Here we use a three quarter MDF board to make this.
-The wheel size is 16 inch.
+The wheel size is 16 inches.
 We use a beam compass to cut circles and cut two wheels out of them.

 We take some hot melt glue and glue the stock collar onto the pulley and tighten it with a set screw so as to stop it from spinning.

-Next step is building the frame for the saw from salvaged 2 X 4 boards.
+The next step is building the frame for the saw from salvaged 2 X 4 boards.
 Make sure that the 2X 4’s are straight.
 Take the bench hand plane and smoothen the edges so that the boards sit flat.
 It takes several shallow passes flipping the woods each time to get rid of all the twists and warps.

-Before putting the blades on the wheels, we put silicone caulking on the wheels to smoothen it out .
-These have advantage over bicycle inner tubes as it doesn’t drape down over.
+Before putting the blades on the wheels, we put silicone caulking on the wheels to smoothen them out .
+These have an advantage over bicycle inner tubes as it doesn’t drape down over.

 The legs are attached to the frame using gusset blocks.

-To put the motor onto the frame, we take a melamine board and screw them aside the stationary wheel using a cross board.
+To put the motor onto the frame, we take a melamine board and screw them aside the stationary wheel using across board.
 This piece of melamine not only supports the motor, it also helps to brace up the top to keep that from rocking.
 Secure them tight so that it resists moving while the cutting is going on.

 The way blade guides work is that they don’t actually touch the blade when it is running.
 It is only when the blade tries to move up or down that it will constrain it and keep it on track and prevent it from twisting.